Skip to article frontmatterSkip to article content

 Portho=(1)(N1N)=(NN)(N1N)P_{ortho} = \bigg(1\bigg) \bigg(\dfrac{N -1}{N}\bigg) = \bigg(\dfrac{N}{N}\bigg) \bigg(\dfrac{N -1}{N}\bigg)

-As NN \to \infty, the probability of two vectors being orthogonal goes to zero as O(1/N)\sim\mathcal{O}(1/N)
+As NN \to \infty, the probability of two vectors being orthogonal goes to zero as O(1/N)\sim\mathcal{O}(1/N).
+We can see this in the plot above.

 Now, given NN vectors, the probability of mutual orthogonality is